VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/OperatingEnvironment.en.md

 - Windows 10, 64-bit
 - macOS 10.12+.

-Also, we recommend the below systems when entering your world built with VketCloudSDK.
+Also, we recommend the below systems when entering your world built with Vket Cloud SDK.

 - PC: A computer that supports web browsers such as Chrome / Firefox / Safari / Edge.
 - iOS: iPhone X or later, iPhone SE (2nd generation) or later